2025 IHAF Conference & Awards

 Speaker Bio

 At Getty Images, Tristen manages a team of visual researchers and curators focused on identifying and influencing the creation of compelling visual content.
-With a career spanning marketing, research, creative, and brand strategy, she views the evolution of visual language through a multidisciplinary lens, partnering with brands and advertisers to craft strategies and solutions that keep pace with rapid change.
+With a career that spans marketing, research, creative, and brand strategy, she views the evolution of visual language through a multidisciplinary lens, partnering with brands and advertisers to craft strategies and solutions that keep pace with rapid change.
 A passionate advocate for elevating underrepresented voices, Tristen also plays a key role in the development and amplification of imagery collections such as the Nosotros Collection, Project #ShowUs, #AutisticOutLoud as well as partnerships with advocacy groups like SEEHER, Women’s Sports Foundation, and GLAAD.

 Breakout